 What Are The Differences?

-Comparing the North Face vs Patagonia jackets with down insulation reveals only a few differences.
+Comparing Patagonia vs North Face jackets with down insulation reveals only a few differences.

 While Down Sweater Hoodie uses polyester for its outer shell, the body of Morph Hoodie is made out of nylon.
 In addition, the hood of Morph Hoodie is not adjustable, unlike the one found on Patagonia’s jacket.